Qualitative graph limit theory. Cantor Dynamical Systems and Constant-Time Distributed Algorithms: Qualitative weak equivalence of free Cantor actions

 and

 Also, $\nu(U_B)$ is defined being zero, if $U_B$ is the empty set.
-Hence, $\nu$ is a premeasure on the basic sets of $\cC$, therefore, $\nu$ extends to a Borel probability measure. \begin{proposition} The measure $\nu$ is invariant under the action $\beta$. \end{proposition} \proof It is enough to show that for any $r\geq 1$, $\sigma\in\Sigma$ and pair $A,B\in \tbr$, we have that
+Hence, $\nu$ is a premeasure on the basic sets of $\cC$, therefore, $\nu$ extends to a Borel probability measure in a unique way. \begin{proposition} The measure $\nu$ is invariant under the action $\beta$. \end{proposition} \proof It is enough to show that for any $r\geq 1$, $\sigma\in\Sigma$ and pair $A,B\in \tbr$, we have that